ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_extreme_events.rst

 * ts_plt: (logical) if to produce the timeseries or not (default: true)
 * glc_plt: (logical) if to produce the Gleckler or not (default: true)
 * climdex_parallel: number of parallel threads to be used for climdex calculation (default: 4)
-* normalize: (logical) if to normalize detrend the datasets prior to analysis (default: false)
+* normalize: (logical) if to detrend and normalize with the standard deviation for the datasets for use in the timeseries plot.
+When this option is used the data for the following indices  are detrended and normalized in the timeseries plots: "altcdd", "altcsdi", "altcwd", "altwsdi", "cdd",  "cwd","dtr", "fd", "gsl", "id", "prcptot", "r10mm", "r1mm", "r20mm", "r95p", "r99p", "rx1day", "rx5day", "sdii", "su", "tnn", "tnx", "tr", "txn","txn","txx" (default: false)

 Additional optional setting controlling the plots: